connorphee/league_app/CONTRIBUTING.md

 `process.env.DB_URL`

-parameter with your DB url, or create a matching env variable locally.
+parameter with your DB url, or create a .env file in the root of your project and place your DB url there like this:

+`DB_URL=mongodb://<your-local-connection-here>`

 Once this is done, you should be able to run